darrylweimers/WinformsDemo/README.md

 3. Display MDI form in cascade and tile vertical/horizontal

 ## Display MDI form in cascade and tile vertical/horizontal
-Allow user to select one of the layout options:
+Allows user to select one of the layout options:
 - Cascade
 - Tile Vertical
 - Tile Horizontal